APiercey/command-led-iot/README.md

 ## The Project
 - [Command Bridge](https://github.com/APiercey/command-led-iot/tree/master/command-bridge): The custom Elixir application will push data into InfluxDB and issue commands to the device.
 - [Arduino Project](https://github.com/APiercey/command-led-iot/tree/master/arduino-project): The Arduino build.
 This includes ZIPed libraries needed for it to work.
   - The project Relies on [ArduinoJSON](https://arduinojson.org/v6/doc/installation/) but wasn't included.
 The most recent version can be installed using the Arduino Library manager and I recommend taking this route.
+I've included the header file - which is version 6.15.1
   - MQTT library is ziped.
 Add it to the Arduino IDE.

 ## The Build